1888 United States presidential election: Nominees

 The 5th Prohibition Party National Convention assembled in Tomlinson Hall in Indianapolis, Indiana.
 There were 1,029 delegates from all but three states.

 Clinton B. Fisk was nominated for president unanimously.
 John A. Brooks was nominated for vice-president.

 Union Labor Party nomination

 Nominees

-The Union Labor Party National Convention assembled in Cincinnati, Ohio.
-The Union Labor Party had been formed in 1887 in Cincinnati.
+300 to 600 delegates attended the Industrial Labor Conference in Cincinnati in February 1887, and formed the Union Labor Party.
+The delegates were generally made up of rural Greenbackers and urban trade unionists.
+Richard Trevellick, the chair of the conference, was a member of the Knights of Labor and a former member of the Greenback Party.

 The convention nominated Alson Streeter for president unanimously.
 He was so widely popular that no ballot was necessary, instead, he was nominated by acclamation.
 Samuel Evans was nominated for vice president but declined the nomination.
 Charles E. Cunningham was later selected as the vice-presidential candidate.

 The Union Labor Party garnered nearly 150,000 popular votes, but failed to gain widespread national support.
 The party did, however, win two counties.

 United Labor Party nomination

 The United Labor Party convention nominated Robert H. Cowdrey for president on the first ballot.
 W.H.T.
 Wakefield of Kansas was nominated for vice-president over Victor H. Wilder from New York by a margin of 50–12.